AdaCore/gnatstudio/docs/users_guide/main_window.rst

 GPS provides special handling for renamed entities (in Ada): if a subprogram is a renaming of another, both items are displayed in the browser with a special hashed link between the two.
-Since the renamed subprogram doesn't have a proper body, you need to ask for the subprograms called by the renamed entity to get the list.
+Since the renamed subprogram does not have a proper body, you need to ask for the subprograms called by the renamed entity to get the list.

 In this browser, clicking on the right arrow in the title bar displays all